Enhancing Reflective Parenting in Home Visiting: Lessons Learned from Minding the Baby®

 The Minding the Baby® (MTB) National Office offers a three-day Training Institute annually on the Yale University Campus.
 This training is focused on the clinical strategies and approaches applied within the innovative MTB clinical practice.
 MTB National Office faculty and staff provide an introduction to the basic constructs and techniques of the MTB reflective parenting model.
 The Institute can serve as a stand-alone training, lead to a full-scale replication of MTB, or provide the basis for ongoing consultation and supervision to organizations with similar reflective parenting programs.

-The 2017 training will be held July 18th through the 20th at the Yale Child Study Center.
+The 2017 training will be held July 18th through the 20th at the Yale Child Study Center, and while registration is now closed for this year, dates for 2018 will be posted in the coming months.

 This training is aimed at preparing clinicians and other program staff to develop and implement interdisciplinary reflective parenting programs in their own unique communities.
 The Institute introduces a range of clinical approaches that are key for successful reflective home visiting programs.
 These approaches, which are theoretically grounded, are derived from MTB clinician experiences in the field.